twitter/finagle/README.md

       def apply(request: Int) = Future { request + 1 }                                  // (1)
     }

-### Java

 Note that `plusOneService` acts as if it were asynchronous despite that it is not doing any asynchronous work.
 It adheres to the `Service[Req, Rep]` contract by wrapping the synchronously computed response in a "constant" `Future` of type `Future[Int]`.

-More sophisticated `Services` than `plusOneService` might make truly asynchronous calls (e.g., by making further RPC calls or by scheduling work in a queue), and so the return type of `Future[Rep]` is the more general.
+More sophisticated `Services` than `plusOneService` might make truly asynchronous calls (e.g., by making further RPC calls or by scheduling work in a queue), and `apply` having a return type of `Future[Rep]` is general enough to handle most cases.

 Once you have defined your `Service`, it can be bound to a SocketAddress, thus becoming an RPC Server:

     ServerBuilder()
       .bindTo(address)
       .build(plusOneService)

+### Filters

 However, an RPC Server must speak a specific protocol.
 One nice way to design an RPC Server is to decouple the protocol handling code from the implimentation of the business service.
 A `Filter` provides a easy way to do this.